yihenglin0516/UAV-project-/README.md

 # UAV-project-
-UAV project of prof Liu's class using Tello drone
+This project involve localization , system identification and contorl of tello UAV